Work with us

 - Community Response Units (CRUs): CRUs are normally staffed by up to 12 people who are trained to deal with heath and forestry fires as well as, in some cases, road traffic collisions.
 CRUs are also involved in some of our key community fire safety activities, such as Home Fire Safety Visits.

-- Firefighter (Control): Our state of the art Operations Support Centres deal with all emergency 999 calls into the Scottish Fire and Rescue Service and the subsequent mobilisation of resources to respond to fires and other incidents
+- Firefighter (Control): Our state of the art Operations Support Centres deal with all emergency 999 calls and the subsequent mobilisation of resources to respond to fires and other incidents

 Whilst many of our firefighters believe that the biggest benefit they get is the job itself you can also expect: